 Corner Brook and Humber Valley

 Corner Brook is the second-largest city in Newfoundland, although only about 30,000 people live here.
-It’s a great base to stay if you’re exploring the west coast with many hotels to stay in.
+Nevertheless, it’s a great base to stay in if you’re exploring the west coast with many hotels to choose from.

 Corner Brook is home to Marble Mountain, one of the best places for winter sports in Newfoundland.
 In the summer, it’s got gorgeous hiking trails, especially around the Humber Valley area.

-Codroy Valley is a real hidden gem in Newfoundland.
+Codroy Valley is a hidden gem in Newfoundland.
 You’ll see the mountains in the distance driving towards Port Aux Basques, but it’s worth spending some time here.
-Sheltered by the long-range mountains, the weather here is amazing here, and so is the hiking.
+Sheltered by the long-range mountains, the weather is lovely here – and so is the hiking.

 Port Aux Basques

 Port Aux Basque is where you take the ferry to Nova Scotia.
-I haven’t spent much time here outside of that, but there are some places to stay here!
+I haven’t spent much time here outside of that, but there are some places to stay overnight.

 Newfoundland Road Trip Itineraries

-While you could spend an entire summer road-tripping Newfoundland and still not see it all (trust me, I’ve tried), I realize most people have limited vacation time.
+You could spend an entire summer exploring the best Newfoundland road trips and still not see it all (trust me, I’ve tried); I realize most people have limited vacation time.

 If you only have a few days, I recommend sticking to one side of the island (East, Central, or West).
 Otherwise, you will spend all your time traveling.
 It takes about 12 hours to drive the province from East to West!

-With three weeks, you could go on a pretty good Newfoundland road trip hitting many of the best places:
+With three weeks, you could go on a fantastic road trip around Newfoundland, hitting many of the best places in Newfoundland: